tiphainehenry/react-cyto/README.md

 ## Running the code

 ### GUI
 The Dapp runs on http://90.84.244.33:3000/.
 Make sure you have Metamask installed on your favorite browser.
-The smartcontract is deployed on the Ropsten network.
+The smart contract is deployed on the Ropsten network.
 ### Local install
 To install the app locally, the required environment is python, node, and npm.
 After cloning the repo, in the folder ./client, launch 'pip install -r requirements.txt' and 'npm install'